tinymce/tinymce-vue/README.md

 <script src="path/to/tinymce-vue.min.js"></script>
 ```

-You would then add the editor to the `components` property of your app:
+You can then add the editor to the `components` property of your app:

 ```js
 // This might look different depending on how you have set up your app